PathFinder: A unified approach for handling paths in graph query languages: Experimental Evaluation

+We note that \emph{none of the existing systems} support path variables to the extent that our system does.
+This is essentially because SPARQL systems don't have path variables and systems based on GQL or SQL/PGQ don't deal with all regular expressions or cap the maximal path length as a hardcoded value.
+Since the current GQL standard consider nesting of Kleene star as a language opportunity, existing systems simply don't implement it. \mdb shows that, when it comes to path variables, nesting of Kleene star is, in principle, not an issue.

-\textbf{How we ran the experiments.} All experiments were run on a commodity server with an Intel\textregistered Xeon\textregistered \allowbreak Silver 4110 CPU, and 128GB of DDR4/2666MHz RAM, running Linux Debian 10 with the kernel version 5.10.
-The hard disk used to store the data was a SEAGATE model ST14000NM001G with 14TB of storage.
-Note that this is a classical HDD, and not an SSD. \sysneo was used with default settings and no limit on RAM usage. \sysjena and \sysblaze were assigned 64GB of RAM, and \sysvirtuoso was set up with 64GB or more as recommended in the user instructions. \mdb was allowed a 32GB buffer for handling the queries.
-Since we run large batches of queries (100+), these are executed in succession, in order to simulate a realistic load to a database system.
-When it comes to \mdb, we run tests both with data residing on disk and being buffered into main memory, and with data being pre-loaded into CSRs.
-As recommended by WDBench~\cite{wdbench} and MillenniumDB Path Query Challenge~\cite{pathChallenge}, \emph{all queries were run with a limit of 100,000 results and a timeout of 1 minute}.
+\textbf{Experimental Setup.} The experiments were run on a commodity server with an Intel\textregistered Xeon\textregistered \allowbreak Silver 4110 CPU, and 128GB of DDR4/2666MHz RAM, running Linux Debian 10 with the kernel version 5.10.
+The hard disk used to store the data was a SEAGATE model ST14000NM001G with 14TB capacity.
+Note that this is a classical HDD, and not an SSD.
+Custom indexes for speeding up the queries were created for \sysneo, \sysnebula and \syskuzu, and the four systems were run with the default settings and no limit on RAM usage. \sysjena, \sysblaze, \sysvirtuoso and \mdb were assigned 64GB of RAM for buffering.
+Since we run large batches of queries, these are executed in succession, in order to simulate a realistic load to a database system.